ScInglorion/Wireless_ESP32_Terminal/README.md

 Relatively finished version of thesis, perhaps I'll revisit this later on.
-There is a lot that could be added, notably more advanced display UI, SD card usage, code optimazation and most of having functions in a seprate file
+There is a lot that could be added, notably more advanced display UI, SD card usage, code optimazation and most of having functions in a seprate file, upading git ignore etc